 Cement and Polished stone aren’t built for humans

 Concrete courts and polished stone courts have poor bounce and shock absorption.
 They also become slippery, if there is dust on them.
-People with weak knees and ankles should avoid playing for long periods of time on these courts, as the impact can hurt the knees, ankles, shinbone and feet, which leaves us with wooden and synthetic flooring materials as the only obvious choices.
+People with weak knees and ankles should avoid playing for long periods of time on these courts, as the impact can hurt the knees, ankles, shinbone and feet.
+This leaves us with wooden and synthetic flooring materials as the only obvious choices.

 The problems with wooden court

-Even though initial construction costs are significantly lower for wooden courts when compared to all other alternatives, maintenance costs are much higher compared to an equivalent synthetic one because of the fragile nature of wood.
+Initial construction costs are significantly lower for wooden courts when compared to all other alternatives.
+However, maintenance costs are much higher compared to an equivalent synthetic one because of the fragile nature of wood.

-Synthetic flooring: Choices (PVC, acrylic) & Easy Conversion
+Synthetic court : Choices (PVC, acrylic) & Easy Conversion

-PVC synthetic courts have good bounce and anti-slip properties and can be in the form of mats that can be easily laid and stored.
+PVC synthetic courts have good bounce and anti-slip properties.
+It can be in the form of mats that can be easily laid and stored.
 These mats are separated into the surface, middle and lower mats; the surface mats are durable and anti-slip, the middle mats add stability, while the lower mats absorb shock and provide a bounce.

 On this type of surface, badminton shoes can produce good traction.
 Most tournament courts are wooden floors on which these kinds of mats are laid providing the advantages of both wood and PVU/PU courts.
 Therefore, this arrangement is the most widely preferred on professional circuits.

 The special features of acrylic courts are that they come in various colors and types.
-They are similar to PU/PVC courts but harder, with the level of shock absorption depending on the materials under the acrylic floor.
-This kind of floor feels slightly uneven when you tread down but can be modified to give excellent grip, endurance and shock absorption properties.
+They are similar to PU/PVC courts but harder.
+The level of shock absorption depends on the materials under the acrylic floor.
+This kind of floor feels slightly uneven when you tread down.
+But, it can be modified to give excellent grip, endurance and shock absorption properties.

 All of these factors mean that synthetic/hybrid flooring is preferable to wooden flooring on badminton courts for players of all ages and skill levels.